-Additionally, stockholders seeking to recommend a director candidate or who intend to present a stockholder proposal at the 2024 Annual Meeting of Stockholders not intended to be included in the proxy materials must provide the Secretary of the Company with written notice of the proposal no earlier than 120 days before the anniversary of the preceding year's annual meeting of stockholders and no later than 90 days before the anniversary of the preceding year's annual meeting of stockholders (provided, however, that if the date of the annual meeting of stockholders is more than 30 days before or more than 60 days after the anniversary of the preceding year's annual meeting of stockholders, then written notice must be received by the Company not later than the 10th day following the day on which the date of the 2024 Annual Meeting of Stockholders is first publicly announced by the Company).
+Additionally, stockholders seeking to recommend a director candidate or who intend to present a stockholder proposal at the 2024 Annual Meeting of Stockholders not intended to be included in the proxy materials must provide the Secretary of the Company with written notice of the proposal no earlier than 120 days before the anniversary of the preceding year's annual meeting of stockholders and no later than 90 days before the annual meeting of stockholders (provided, however, that if the date of the annual meeting of stockholders (provided, however, that if the date of the annual meeting of stockholders is more than 30 days before or more than 60 days after the anniversary of the preceding year's annual meeting of stockholders, then written notice must be received by the Company not later than 10th day following the day on which the date of the 2024 Annual Meeting of Stockholders is first publicly announced by the Company).
 A stockholder nomination or written notice of a stockholder proposal at the 2024 Annual Meeting of Stockholders not intended to be included in the proxy materials must be provided no earlier than October 26, 2023 and no later than November 25, 2023.
 Notice must be tendered in the proper form prescribed by our Bylaws.
 Proposals not meeting the requirements set forth in our Bylaws will not be entertained at the annual meeting of stockholders.